segun-codes/schms-be/README.md

 5. update the schemaSetup source file

 # ID Generation Format
+## Anatomy of Student ID
 "studentId": "NLS20231001",
 SSYYYYLTNNNN -
-SS     - two letters from school name
+SSS     - two letters from school name
 YYYY   -  year of admission
 T      -  term
 NNNN   - a serial number; this number restarts from one after end of each year; this means a maximum of 9999students can be onboarded per term

+## Anatomy of Parent ID
+"parentId":

+## Anatomy of Student ID

+## Anatomy of API Key (tentative)
+XXXXXXXXXYYYYYYZZZMMM
+XXXXXXXXX - 9-alphanumeric characters, randomly generated
+YYYYYY -
+ZZZ - 3-letters, it must represent the

 # Subfolder "Admin"
 Contains services that is shareable among many schools subscribed to the platform

-# Sequence of setup
-Adhere to the sequence below to rig-up the school management system
-1. Create school
-2. Create session
-3. Create term
-4. ...
-5. ..